yorshka20/koa-demo/README.md

 ### initialize db

-we use [prisma](https://www.prisma.io/docs/getting-started) as the ORM lib in this project. before running your server, you should generate the `prismaClient` and `initialize the db`.
+we use [prisma](https://www.prisma.io/docs/getting-started) as the ORM lib in this project. before running your server, you should generate the `prismaClient` and `initialize the db(optional)`.

 by generating prismaClient, run: